Surviving R. Kelly Part II Details Alleged Suicide Pact Made If R. Kelly Went To Jail

-The follow-up to documentary series Surviving R. Kelly details how the first installment of the Lifetime program helped the world finally listen to the musician’s alleged survivors, as well as shares some more disturbing details about life for the young women who were under the alleged abuser’s influence.
+The follow-up to documentary series Surviving R. Kelly details how the first instalment of the program helped the world finally listen to the musician’s alleged survivors, as well as shares some more disturbing details about life for the young women who were under the alleged abuser’s influence.

 Popular R&B singer Kelly has been accused of misconduct and abuse beginning in the early ‘90s.
 Accusations against him range from child pornography to running a “sex cult.”
 He allegedly wed the now-late singer Aaliyah when she was just 15, before the marriage was annulled.
 Kelly has denied all wrongdoing.